7 Data Innovation Projects Win Funding to Tackle Local Challenges

 Urban Planning Tools as Agents of Change: Collaborative spatial data for sustainable urban development (Indonesia)

-Digital and Spatial Technologies for Disaster Governance: Capacitating rural and urban municipalities (Nepal)
+Digital and Spatial Technologies for Disaster Governance (Nepal)

-HydroPC: Operational hydrological forecasting using publicly available data and free cloud-based technologies (Mozambique)
+HydroPC: Hydrological Forecasting using publicly available data (Mozambique)

 Map to the Future (M2F): Integrating soil mapping into cocoa farm development plans (Ghana)